 And the system (Yeah!
 I said it) is pitting us against each other, telling us how special and different we are, and giving advice on how to be better than everyone.

 Let me tell you what I found out.
-You are not special, and you need people.
-But what are more important people also need you!
+You are not unique, and you need people.
+But what is more important is that people also need you!

 So be kind to your family, friends, neighbours and strangers.
-Help the people who need it when you can, older people, homeless people, refugees.
-But you are really badass you will be kind to assholes, and then, congratulations, you are a better a person!
+Help the people who need it when you can, older people, homeless people, and refugees.
+If you are badass, you will be kind to assholes, and then, congratulations, you are a better person!

 CHECK UP ON FRIENDS